JrafaelAmaral/Deep-Learning-Test/README.md

 TUTORIAL: step by step throughout the test

-TEST: Deep Learning to solve the problem (Multilayer Perceptron -  class of feedforward artificial neural network)
+TEST: Deep Learning to solve the problem (Multilayer Perceptron -  class of feedforward artificial neural network).
       An MLP consists of at least three layers of nodes.

 INPUT: test_100k.csv